- Daily & Weekly newsletters

-This is why every couple of years your bank keeps asking for a copy of your identity card: they need your contact details and your taxpayer identification number (TIN) so that the information ends up in your tax file.
+The Common Reporting Standard is the reason why every couple of years your bank keeps asking for a copy of your identity card: they need your contact details and your taxpayer identification number (tax identification number) so that the information ends up in your tax file.
 And if you have a company or a trust, the bank has to look through it to find the ultimate beneficiary.